jesperkristensen/forcecmd/README.md

 ## Deploy changes

 1. Navigate your command prompt to our org's directory.
-2. Type for example `node path/to/this/tool/deploy.js src/classes/MyClass.cls src/objects/Account.object`.
+2. Type for example `forcecmd deploy src/classes/MyClass.cls src/objects/Account.object`.

 Additional arguments:
 * `--destroy`: Delete all the listed files instead of updating them.
 * `'--options={"rollbackOnError":true}'`: Specify deployment options as documented on http://www.salesforce.com/us/developer/docs/api_meta/Content/meta_deploy.htm#deploy_options

+## Set up development environment

+1. Clone this repository.
+2. From the root of the cloned repository, run `npm install`.
+3. Replace `forcecmd` with `node path/to/this/tool/cli.js` when you use the tool.

 ## License